Error-and-Erasure Decoding for Block Codes with Feedback: An Outer Bound for Error Exponent Erasure Exponent Trade Off

 Then taking the logarithm of both sides of the equation (\ref{eq:newconx1a}), dividing both sides by $\blx$, taking the limit as $\blx$ tends to infinity and substituting equations (\ref{eq:newconx1d}) and (\ref{eq:newconx1e}) we get,

 Note that, Theorem \ref{thm:con2} for $r=r_h(R,\EXa)$ case is equivalent to (\ref{eq:newconx1f}).
-Identity given in (\ref{eq:newconx1e}) follows from an analysis similar to the one used for establishing (\ref{eq:assumptionxt}), in which but instead of Lemma \ref{lem:E2=F2}, we use a simple typicality argument like \cite[Corollary 1.2]{CK}. \end{itemize} \end{proof} We have set $L_1=1$ in the proof but we could have set it to any subexponential function of block length which diverges as $\blx$ diverges.
-By doing so we would have replaced $\obhexp{T}$ with $\TEX(0,\EXa)$, while keeping the term including $\hexpn(R)$ the same.
+Identity given in (\ref{eq:newconx1e}) follows from an analysis similar to the one used for establishing (\ref{eq:assumptionxt}), in which but instead of Lemma \ref{lem:E2=F2}, we use a simple typicality argument like \cite[Corollary 1.2]{CK}. \end{itemize} \end{proof} We have set $L_1=1$ in the proof.
+If instead of $L_1=1$ we had chosen $L_1$ to be a subexponential function of $\blx$ which grew to infinity with $\blx$, the logic and the mechanics of the proof would still work but we would have replaced $\obhexp{T}$ with $\TEX(0,\EXa)$, while keeping the term including $\hexpn(R)$ the same.
 Since the best known upper bound for $\TEX(0,\EXa)$ is $\obhexp{\EXa}$ for $\EXa\leq T^*$ final result is same for case with feedback.\footnote{In binary symmetric channels these result can be strengthened using the value of $\TEXn(0)$, \cite{zig-c}.
 However those changes will improve the upper bound on error exponent only at low rates and high erasure exponents.} On the other hand for the case without feedback, which is not the main focus of this paper, this does make a difference.
-By choosing $L_1$ to be a subexponential function of block length one can use Telatar's converse result \cite[Theorem 4.4]{emre} on the error exponent at zero rate and zero erasure exponent without feedback.
+By choosing $L_1$ to be a function of block length that goes to infinity subexponentially with block length one can use Telatar's converse result \cite[Theorem 4.4]{emre} on the error exponent at zero rate and zero erasure exponent without feedback.

+In Figure \ref{fig:exp3}, the upper and lower bounds we have derived for error exponent are plotted as a function of erasure exponent for a binary symmetric channel with cross over probability $\epsilon=0.25$ at rate $R=8.62 \times 10^{-2}$ nats per channel use.
+Solid lines are lower bounds to the error exponent for block codes with feedback, which have been established in Section \ref{sec:ach}, and without feedback, which was established previously, \cite{for}, \cite{CK}, \cite{emre}.
+Dashed lines are the upper bounds obtained using Theorem \ref{thm:con2}.